batiyilmaz/NMA-DeepLearning-Natural-Photographs-DCNNvsHumanBrain/README.md

 **An example set of natural images used in the project**

 ### Code Organization
-The code for the fMRI and CORnet-Z model responses is stored in the same subdirectory called *Code*.
+The code for the fMRI and CORnet-Z model responses is stored in the same subdirectory (Code).
 The code was written in Python.